 COAT

-Short, smooth and satiny in texture with a lustrous sheen; tight, close lying and sleek, yet long enough to accommodate the necessary bands of color.
+Structure: Short, smooth and satiny in texture with a lustrous sheen; tight, close lying and sleek, yet long enough to accommodate the necessary bands of color.
 There should be no suggestions of woolliness and length.

 Color: All colors should be clear and pleasing.
 The lightest color is usually found on the face around the eyes, on the chin and lower jaw.
 The darkest color is found on the tip of the tail.